 Transcatheter Aortic Valve Replacement (TAVR)

-For patients who do not qualify for open-heart surgery, we are one of a select group of hospitals in the nation providing transcatheter aortic valve replacement (TAVR).
+We are one of a select group of hospitals in the nation providing transcatheter aortic valve replacement (TAVR).
 This procedure eliminates the need to open the chest and stop the heart by using an incision in the groin to replace the aortic valve.

 We use a team model to deliver leading-edge treatment options for patients.